berthelemy/consulting.berthelemy.net/collections/_expertise/advocacy.md

 img-credit: Mark Berthelemy
 img-credit-url:
 ---
-We help **suppliers** communicate the benefits of new technologies.
+## Summary

-We help **customers** understand the implications of new technologies, in their own language.
+Kerizac Consulting helps **suppliers** communicate the benefits of new learning technologies, and helps **users** understand the implications of those technologies, in their own language.

 ## Current activities